 Using a free, gig marketplace like Upwork, Fiverr, or Hubstaff Talent, you can find an endless number of opportunities to use your skills to make money.
 The more gigs you do, the more reviews, connections, and referrals you’ll generate.
 This results in more and more consistent income.

 The amount a gig pays will vary, so don’t be afraid to push for decent compensation.
-My wife has landed art and logo designing gigs which have paid a rate of $120 per hour!
+My wife has landed art and logo designing gigs, and I have landed blog writing gigs, which have paid a rate of $120 per hour!
 Not too shabby, right?
 Maintain high standards for yourself, always put forth your best work, and you’ll be rewarded for it.

 Just don’t quit your job before getting established.
 While there are many people making healthy full time livings off of freelancing, it will almost always start as a side job first.